websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/creating-forms.md

 # Creating Forms

 The _Forms_ application allows users to create multi-field forms.
 Only authenticated users with the requisite [Process Automation Permissions](./forms-permissions-reference.md) have the ability to create forms.
 (At minimum, they should have the ability to access the _Site Administration_ menu and the _Forms_ application.)
-To learn more about DXP Roles and Permissions in general, see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions).
+To learn more about DXP Roles and Permissions, see [Roles and Permissions](../../../users-and-permissions/roles_and_permissions.rst).

 ![Forms are displayed in List format by default.](./creating-forms/images/01.png)